Home > Cookies > Small Batch Chocolate Crinkle Cookies

 • 2 tablespoons powdered sugar (for rolling the cookies)

-• In a medium mixing bowl, add the granulate sugar, brown sugar, and canola oil.
+• In a medium mixing bowl, add the sugar, brown sugar, and canola oil.
 Mix until combined.
 Add the egg and vanilla and mix until combined and smooth.

 • Sift the flour, cocoa powder, baking powder, and salt over the wet ingredients.
 Stir just until no dry streaks remain.
 Note – I recommend sifting the dry ingredients over the wet ingredients to make sure there are no lumps – especially in the cocoa powder.